hera-myat/hera-myat/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a software engineer who is passionate about AI and hardware including, robots and automobile.
+I'm a software engineer passionate about AI and hardware including, robots and automobiles.

+- 👩🏻‍🎓 Sophomore @ the University of Illinois at Chicago
+- 🎓 Majoring in Computer Science + Minor in Computer Engineering
+- 👩🏻‍💼 Secretary & Social Media Outreach chair at ACM@UIC
+- 👩🏻‍🏫 Working as a CS Tutor at the Engineering Learning Center

+Reach out to me → yuuparmyat.hc0303@gmail.com